Capsule endoscopy: Manufacturers

 As of 2022, there are a number of manufacturers who produce capsule endoscopes.
-The technology was originally developed by Israeli scientists, Gavriel Iddan and Eitan Scapa, with the first pill swallowed in 1997; Iddan founded Given Imaging in Israel which received FDA approval in 2001.
-Medtronic today produces one of the more widely used capsule endoscope systems called the PillCam having sold over 3.5 million units.
+The technology was originally developed by Israeli scientists, Gavriel Iddan and Eitan Scapa, with the first pill swallowed in 1997; Iddan founded Given Imaging in Israel, which received FDA approval in 2001.
+Medtronic today (2024) produces one of the more widely used capsule endoscope systems called the *PillCam*, having sold over 4 million units.
 Medtronic purchased the PillCam system from Given Imaging in 2014.

+Another capsule endoscopy system is CapsoCam Plus® (CapsoVision, Inc., United States).
+The CapsoCam Plus capsule employs four laterally oriented cameras to provide a 360° panoramic view of the small-bowel mucosa and records images internally in onboard memory instead of using an external recording device.
+A prospective, dual-center study reported that the CapsoCam SV-1 achieved complete small-bowel image acquisition in all patients and visualized the duodenal papilla in over 70% of cases, with no capsule-related adverse events.
+A comparative study from Hiroshima University Hospital found that *CapsoCam Plus®* achieved complete small-bowel visualization in 97% of patients versus 73% for the forward-view *PillCam SB3* capsule (p = 0.006) and visualized the papilla of Vater in 82% versus 15% of cases (p < 0.001).
+The device received U.S. Food and Drug Administration (FDA) 510(k) clearance in 2016.

 Side effects

 Capsule endoscopy is considered to be a very safe method for gastrointestinal tract examination.
-The capsule is usually excreted with a patient’s feces within 24–48 hours after ingestion.
+The capsule is usually excreted with a patient's feces within 24–48 hours after ingestion.
 There has been a single report of retention of the capsule lasting almost four and a half years although the patient was asymptomatic.
 However, the risk of bowel obstruction may be countered by an abdominal X-ray to locate the device for removal by endoscopy or surgery.